Is Anxiety Spiritual Warfare? A Biblical Answer for Christians Battling Fear

 “The Spirit you received does not make you a slave again to fear, but you received the Spirit of adoption to sonship.
 And by him we cry, ‘Abba, Father.’”

 You were not redeemed to live in slavery to fear.
 The same Spirit that raised Jesus from the dead lives in you — and that Spirit does not produce bondage.
 When anxiety tells you that fear is your normal and always will be, this verse speaks directly against that lie.
 You are a child of the Father.
 You can cry out to Him.
-That access — that intimacy — is your greatest weapon in spiritual warfare against anxiety.
+That access — that intimacy — is your greatest weapon.

 A Practical Exercise: The Armor of God Prayer for Anxiety